 Protein (amino acids) is the only macro-nutrient that can build and help retain muscle when losing fat.
 Yes, carbohydrates have a protein sparing effect, but if your protein intake isn’t sufficient, carbs won’t be able to spare your muscle during fat loss.
 And as carbs have to be reduced, due to calorie restriction during a cut, protein is the most important to retain muscle during fat loss.

-Protein does also for a fact provide the most satiety of all the macro nutrients.
+Protein does also for a fact provide the most satiety of all the macronutrients.

 A meta-analysis by Clifton et al (1) found that a 5% or greater protein intake difference between diets at 12 months was associated with a threefold greater effect size for fat loss.
 Also, a study by Weigle et al (2) showed that in ad libitum conditions, increasing protein intake from 15 to 30% of total energy resulted in a spontaneous drop in energy/calorie intake by 441 kcal/day.
 This led to a body weight decrease of 4.9 kg in 12 weeks.
 (3) This just shows how great protein can be for fat loss, due to increasing satiety.
 So if you want to lose weight, be sure to eat more protein.

 Of the three macronutrients, protein has the highest thermic effect and is the most metabolically expensive.
 (3) As reported by Jéquier (4), the thermic effect of protein (expressed as a percentage of energy content) is 25–30%, carbohydrate is 6–8%, and fat is 2–3%.
 Given this, it is not surprising that higher protein intakes have been seen to preserve resting energy expenditure while dieting.
-Meaning, during a caloric deficit, the body reduces energy expenditure (metabolic slow down / adaptive thermogenesis) to try to maintain current bodyweight.
-Eating more protein will increase energy expenditure and will prevent the decline is energy expenditure during fat loss.
+Meaning, during a caloric deficit, the body reduces energy expenditure (metabolic slow down / adaptive thermogenesis) to try to maintain current body weight.
+Eating more protein will increase energy expenditure and will prevent the decline in energy expenditure during fat loss.

 The thermic effect even varies between different types of protein, for e.g. whey had a higher thermic effect than casein, which had a higher thermic effect than soy protein.
 This is probably because whey is a fast acting protein and gets absorbed very rapidly in the intestines.